nickcoleman/hook-use-combined-reducers/README.md

 Example of a child component which consumes the context.
 This child must sit below the parent provider in the component tree.

 I'm a huge fan of the [reducks](https://github.com/alexnm/re-ducks) pattern (and the redux pattern in general).
-And, adapted it to using hooks.
+And, adapted that pattern to using hooks.
 It took me awhile to figure out how to get dispatch to work using that pattern.
-So, I've also shown an example of passing `dispatch` if you use a hooks/context version of the reducks or another pattern that splits-out non-action creator logic into a seperate file.
+So, I've also shown an example of passing `dispatch` if you use a hooks/context version of the reducks pattern or another pattern that splits-out non-action creator logic into a seperate file.

 ```
 import React, { useContext } from 'react';